- I can want things faster than you can build them.

 The former is obviously true.
 Wanting is cheap, instantaneous, and unencumbered.
-I want a car with a 500K mile all-inclusive warranty, Maserati looks and performance, Fiat operating costs, and a Hot Wheels sticker price.
+I want a car with a 500K mile all-inclusive warranty, Maserati looks and performance, moped operating costs, and a Hot Wheels sticker price.
 And I want it to drive itself.
 I am betting that the average reader had at least three improvements they would make to my wish list.
 None of us expect to see such a thing, of course.
 The engineering and design costs and material costs make this impossible.

 Wanting is cheap, but invention and production are expensive.
 There are material costs, costs of design, costs of errors and rework, costs of research, time and materials.
 There are human beings who do design, and they like to be paid.
 It takes them longer to work out the requirements than it does for me to decide I would like a new kind of car, or desk lamp, or smart phone.
 Again, it is the very nature of work that invention is generally much more expensive than desire.

 Now, an astute reader will see the first statement as an axiom.
 I should adjust my desires and decide which things I really, really want first.
 I should realize that all the things I want will take time, and perhaps more time than one would expect.
 I should not be surprised that I will want many more things before the first thing I desired is complete and delivered.
 I should realize that many of the things I want are beyond the capacity of the market to provide (at least for now).
 I should realize that I may have to sacrifice some less important desires (however achievable) to achieve some greater ones.
 I should expect to be disappointed if I do not adjust my expectations.